docker-hy/docker-hy.github.io/docs/part-3/section-2.md

         tags: devopsdockeruh/coursepage:latest
 ```

+The [workflow](https://docs.github.com/en/actions/using-workflows) has two  [jobs](https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow), we are now interested in the one that is called _publish-docker-hub_.
+The other job, called _deploy_ takes care of deploying the page as a GitHub page.

-The [workflow](https://docs.github.com/en/actions/using-workflows) has one [job](https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow) that consists of series of [steps](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps).
+A job consists of series of [steps](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps).
 Each step is a small operation or _action_ that does its part of the whole.
 The steps are the following

 - [actions/checkout@v2](https://github.com/actions/checkout) is used to check out the code from the repository
 - [docker/login-action@v1](https://github.com/docker/login-action) is used to log in to Docker Hub